UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Details:

-- Allow customers to access Zerto for pods 2D and 2E
+- Allow customers to access Zerto for zones 2D and 2E

 - Update wording on My Calls page